 What is Heat Pump Readiness?

-Heat Pump Readiness measures how suitable a property is for a heat pump installation across 10 critical factors: insulation level, property type, current heating system, available space, radiator sizing, hot water demand, budget, planning constraints, electrical grid capacity, and EPC rating.
-A high score indicates the property is ready for a cost-effective installation, while a low score reveals the retrofit work needed first to avoid a cold, expensive, or failed installation.
+Heat Pump Readiness measures how suitable a property is for a heat pump installation across 10 critical factors: insulation level, home type, current heating system, available space, ductwork condition, hot water demand, budget, permit requirements, electrical panel capacity, and energy efficiency.
+A high score indicates the property is ready for a cost-effective installation, while a low score reveals the retrofit work needed first to avoid a costly or underperforming installation.

 The Formula